ashermancinelli/ashermancinelli.github.io/_posts/2021-3-6-Clang-Tools-Lambda.md

 AST traversal class which checks for problematic uses of member variables.
 The member visitor will accept *all forms of expressions*, so we only run that visitor on the statements in the body of the lambda.
+You may also notice that we set the `Parent` field of our `MemberVisitor` - this is to improve the quality of the diagnostics we are able to emit.
+We'll expand on this later.

 #### Member Visitor